ethereum/go-ethereum/content/docs/tools/Clef/CliqueSigning.md

 ## Refinements

-If an attacker find the Clef "external" interface (which would only happen if you start it with `http` enabled), they
-- cannot make it sign arbitrary transactions,
+If an attacker finds the Clef "external" interface (which would only happen if you start it with `--http` enabled), they cannot sign arbitrary data or transactions.
-- cannot sign arbitrary data message,

 However, they could still make it sign e.g. 1000 versions of a certain block height, making the chain very unstable.

 It is possible for rule execution to be stateful (i.e. storing data).
 In this case, one could, for example, store what block heights have been sealed and reject sealing a particular block height twice.
 In other words, these rules could be used to build a miniature version of an execution layer slashing-db.